-(Gifts and Travel Reimbursements)
+(Gifts and Travel Reimbursements) Nominees do not complete this part.

 REPORTING PERIODS FOR NOMINEES

 In order to comply with complex statutory requirements, each part of the public financial disclosure report (OGE Form 278e) covers a different "reporting period."
 This section describes the reporting period for each of these parts.